 Finally, ask others to review your personal statement too, like an undergrad professor, mentor, or that good college friend who aced English.
 You can also take your essay to the writing or career services office of your undergrad school (these services are often available long after you graduate too).

-You don’t need to be the next J.K.
-Rowling to craft a great personal statement for your law school applications.
+You don’t need to be the next Stephen King to craft a great personal statement for your law school applications.
 Just follow these tips, and you’re sure to write an essay you can be proud of.

 Learn more about our law school personal statement and other application requirements here.